thesheps/aws-101-serverless-api/PITCHME.md

 - Do this
 - Now do that
-- Then do the other
+- Now do the other

 @snapend